Ratstail91/Toy/docs/spec.md

 (  )  [  ]  {  }  !  !=  ==  <  >  <=  >=  &&  ||
 ```

-Other operators used throughout the language are: the assignment, colon, semicolon, comma, dot, pipe, rest operators:
+Other operators used throughout the language are: the assignment, colon, semicolon, comma, dot, rest operators:

 ```
-= : ; , . | ...
+= : ; , . ...
 ```

 ## Types